vgalin/html2image/README.md

 ![blue_screenshot](/readme_assets/blue.png)

 ## TODO List
--   Clean the main directory by moving the examples in their own directory
 -   Carry tests on OSX and UNIX systems
 -   CLI
 -   Suport of other browsers, such as Firefox